 Beginning in September 2007, CCG began purchasing natural gas from CEP in the Cherokee Basin.
 The arrangement was reviewed by the conflicts committee of CEP's board of managers.
 The committee found that the arrangement was fair to and in the best interests of CEP.
-Through July 31, 2009, CEP has an unconditional guarantee from Constellation for payment of up to \$8 million for sales made to CCG.
-Through June 30, 2008, CCG paid CEP \$8.7 million for natural gas purchases.
+Through July 31, 2009, CEP has a guarantee from Constellation for payment of up to \$8 million for sales made to CCG.
+In addition, in September 2008, CCG provided CEP a letter of credit to secure the payment for natural gas sales for \$3.5 million through Wachovia Bank.
+This letter of credit expires on December 15, 2008.
+For the nine months ended September 30, 2008, CCG has paid CEP \$18.8 million for natural gas purchases.
+See Note 16 for additional information.